UnskilledFreak/Freakylay/README.md

   - added german translation
   - added spanish translation (thanks to [Fefeland](https://www.twitch.tv/fefeland))
   - fixed minor styling issues (thanks to [baoziii](https://github.com/baoziii/Freakylay))
+  - fixed typos
+  - fixed default health is now 50 instead of 0
+  - fixed overlay not showing map when using Http(Sira)Status and loading the overlay while a map is played
+  - removed Pulsoid JSON HeartRate type because they removed it as announced
 - 3.0.1
   - fixed heart graph shows infinity when no heart rate was broadcasted
   - fixed song sub name not visible